-In response to the Minister's expectations, the Institute's Statement of Intent expresses its commitment to the government's legislated requirements, broad policy framework and key priorities.
+In response to the Minister's Statement of Expectations4, the Institute's Statement of Intent expresses its commitment to the government's legislated requirements, broad policy framework and key priorities.
+A revised statement of Ministerial expectations from the new Government will result in the Institute providing a revised Statement of Intent.
 AIMS fulfills its responsibilities through the delivery of world-class R&D in relation to marine science and marine technology and the provision of impartial and accurate advice to inform decision making.